bitcoin-dot-org/Bitcoin.org/_includes/ref_intro.md

 are continued below.
 If you hover your mouse over a paragraph, cross-reference links will be shown in blue.
 If you hover over a cross-reference link, a brief definition of the term will be displayed in a tooltip.

 {% endautocrossref %}

+#### Not A Specification
+{:.no_toc}

+{% autocrossref %}

+The Bitcoin.org Developer Documentation describes how Bitcoin works to help educate new Bitcoin developers, but it is not a specification---and it never will be.

+Bitcoin security depends on consensus.
+Should your program diverge from consensus, its security is weakened or destroyed.
+The cause of the divergence doesn't matter: it could be a bug in your program, it could be an [error in this documentation][errors in docs] which you implemented as described, or it could be you do everything right but the majority software on the network [behaves unexpectedly][v0.8 chain fork].
+The specific cause will not matter to the users of your software whose wealth is lost.

+The only correct specification of consensus behavior is the actual program behavior of the majority software on the network.
+As that behavior is subject to arbitrary inputs<!--noref--> in a large variety of unique environments, it cannot ever be fully documented here or anywhere else.

+However, the Bitcoin Core developers are working on making their consensus code portable so other implementations can use it.
+Bitcoin Core 0.10 will provide `libbitcoinconsensus`, a first attempt at exporting some consensus code.
+Future versions of Bitcoin Core will likely provide consensus code that is more complete, more portable, and more consistent in diverse environments.

+In addition, we also warn you that this documentation has not been extensively reviewed by Bitcoin experts and so likely contains numerous errors.
+At the bottom of the menu on the left, you will find links that allow you to report an issue or to edit the documentation on GitHub.
+Please use those links if you find any errors or important missing information.

+{% endautocrossref %}